psfer07/App-DL/README.md

 * Fixed known bugs
 * Added accurate file sizes for each program
-* Improved small parts of the code for better performance
+* Improved parts of code for better performance

 ### App-DL v1.1